LondheShubham153/90DaysOfDevOps/2023/day10/tasks.md

  - 1st line>>  This is the bug fix in development branch
  - Commit this with message “ Added feature2 in development branch”

- - 2nd line>> This is gadbad code
+ - 2nd line>> This is gad bad code
  - Commit this with message “ Added feature3 in development branch

- - 3rd line>> This feature will gadbad everything from now.
+ - 3rd line>> This feature will gad bad everything from now.
  - Commit with message “ Added feature4 in development branch

  Restore the file to a previous version where the content should be “This is the bug fix in development branch” [Hint use git revert or reset according to your knowledge]

 ## Task 2:
  - Demonstrate the concept of branches with 2 or more branches with screenshot.
  - add some changes to `dev` branch and merge that branch in `master`
  - as a practice try git rebase too, see what difference you get.